-As usual, there may be exceptions, and it may not always be 100% clear when one defect was created, but at least considering these aspects gives us a direction to follow.
+As usual, there may be exceptions.
+It may not always be 100% clear when one defect was created.
+At least considering these aspects gives us a direction to follow.

 While the intuitive explanation of the reversal makes perfect sense, as forensics scientists we need something more.
 Luckily, there’s also a mathematical justification for this approach.
 However, the mathematical justification works when you have the exact inverse of all functions (in our case, defects).
-This is of course false in the image restoration case: we only have approximate inverse operators, since mathematical models are approximate representations of reality.
-That means, if you have a blurred image, you can effectively deblur it with Amped FIVE, but it will never be as perfect as if no blur existed at all.
+This is of course false in the image restoration case.
+We only have approximate inverse operators, since mathematical models are approximate representations of reality.
+That means, if you have a blurred image, you can effectively deblur it with Amped FIVE.
+However, it will never be as perfect as if no blur existed at all.

 Therefore, we are trying to extend the mathematical justification to a more realistic scenario in image processing.
-It is a very complex topic, and we’ve partnered with professors from both mathematics and engineering faculties to put the pieces together.
+It is a very complex topic.
+We’ve partnered with professors from both mathematics and engineering faculties to put the pieces together.
 We’ve worked already for a few years in this direction, and we hope to be able to publish something soon!

 This is definitely one of the longest blog posts I’ve written.
-Still, I think it’s a fundamental topic that we have explained since the very beginning in our training courses, and deserves to be thoroughly explained, and be made more widely understood in our industry.
+Still, I think it’s a fundamental topic that we have explained since the very beginning in our training courses.
+It deserves to be thoroughly explained, and be made more widely understood in our industry.